soyamimi/performance-recommander/src/models/content_based/README.md

 ### Conclusion

-A hybrid KNN (classic + modified ) strategy can provide a better balance by:
+The modified KNN strategy can provide a better balance by:

 - Preserving high-similarity recommendations that match clear user interests
 - Introducing lower-similarity but relevant items to increase diversity and discovery